Advertisement

 • Vomiting

-• For most people, even these severe reactions fade, and they learn a valuable lesson about how much is too much for them.
-But, for some people, an extreme high can lead into more dangerous territory.
+For most of us, these severe reactions are very rare, and when they do happen, they fade quickly, becoming valuable lessons about how much is too much.
+For others, an extreme high can lead to more dangerous territory.

-True cannabis toxicity is rare in non-pediatric patients but can lead to acute symptoms of psychosis—which should fade if there’s no underlying condition.
-Individuals with an anxiety disorder or a history of panic attacks should proceed with care.
-Large doses of weed may put these users, as well as those with bipolar disorder, at an increased risk of adverse psychological effects.
+Cannabis toxicity is rare in non-pediatric patients but can result in acute symptoms of psychosis—which should fade if there’s no underlying condition.
+Those with an anxiety disorder, a history of panic attacks, or bipolar disorder should proceed with great care.
+Large doses of weed may put these users at an increased risk of adverse and possibly long-lasting psychological effects.

-Weed can’t kill you, but it can make you feel like you’re dying—and if you’re already at risk of severe psychological distress, you might have more to lose than to gain from using cannabis.
+Weed can’t kill people, but it can make someone feel like they’re dying.
+Those already at risk of severe psychological distress may have more to lose than gain from cannabis.
 It’s not for everyone.
-If you’re not getting anything positive out of using weed, there’s no shame in stopping.
+If you don’t get anything positive out of weed—or less positive than negative—there’s no shame in stopping.

-Our body’s response to cannabis can be unpredictable, of course, and bad side effects aren’t always preventable.
-Try developing a plan before you’re struck by a bad high.
+The body’s response to cannabis can be unpredictable.
+Bad side effects aren’t always preventable, so it’s worth developing a plan before being caught in a bad high.

 Vaping360 placeholder image